This project is under very early, active development and may contain bugs or security issues. It is likely not ready for production websites.

 cache_fields array No Extra frontmatter fields to include in archive cache for fast access.

 search array No Search configuration (enabled, fields, weights).
+See Search.

 Example with Custom Fields